phump81/CV/README.md

 **Death Of A Salesman West End** (October 2019 to January 2020)<br>
 *Deputy Head Of Automation*<br>
 *Piccadilly Theatre, London*
-- Learned to programme, operate and troubleshoot a system which was completely new to me.
+- Learned to programme, operate and troubleshoot a system which was completely new to me, having had no previous automation experience.
-- Covered stage management during absence.
+- Covered stage management during absence, and training periods.
 - Responsible for daily checks of all automation equipment.

 **Elekron** (April 2019 to July 2019)<br>
 *Deputy Head Of Staging*<br>
 *Studio City Event Center, Macau*
-- Worked in a multinational team, spanning four continents.
+- Worked in a multinational team, spanning several continents.
 - Led the team in HOD's absence.
 - High pressure environment.